 ROOM 101: In the first chapter you start by defining the term conspiracy theory; why do you […]Learn more. . .

 In the second of our two Season 8 finale episodes and featuring one of the most requested BoA:Audio guests in recent years, we are joined by groundbreaking researcher David Paulides for a long overdue discussion on his Missing 411 series of books and the unsettling revelations they have produced.

 In this breakneck conversation, we delve into the origins of David’s research […]Learn more. . .

 BoA:Audio begins the process of closing the book on Season 8 as, in the first part of our dual episode Season Finale, we welcome cryptozoologist Adam Davies and Bigfoot researcher Lori Simmons who, for the first time ever and exclusively on BoA:Audio, reveal the secret Bigfoot expedition, from May of 2013, that was funded by renowned Oxford University geneticist Dr. […]Learn more. . .

 In a special ‘bonus’ edition of BoA:Audio, Season 8, we welcome author Brian Tuohy for a discussion on his research into sports conspiracies and scandals.

-Over the course of this highly informal conversation, we delve into the emerging realm of archeo-acoustics as well as the promising future for cryptozoology and spend quite a […]Learn more. . .
+Over the course of this in-depth conversation, we delve into the shadowy but massive world of sports industry and how the media, organized crime, and the leagues themselves may have a hand in swaying how games […]Learn more. . .